CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/examples/mi-creation-scenario.md

 # MI Creation Scenario – Connection to Company Structure and Other Master Data

+Creating a Maintainable Item (MI) structure aligned with a company’s physical and organizational hierarchy is critical for efficient asset management.
+In this scenario, we explore the steps to set up an MI structure for a metal processing factory, Company X. The goal is to establish a logical connection between locations, organizational levels, and other master data like Departments, Fixed Assets, Resources, and Equipment Cards.
+This systematic approach ensures seamless integration across various components, enabling effective monitoring and management of assets.

+---

 ## Requirement

-The user wants to create an MI structure based on the company's physical locations and organization schema.
-For particular assets, users want to connect to Master Data in other system areas like Departments, Fixed Assets, Resources, and Equipment Cards (Items).
+The objective is to establish a Maintainable Item (MI) structure that reflects the company's physical locations and organizational hierarchy.
+Additionally, the user aims to link specific assets to Master Data elements from other system areas, such as Departments, Fixed Assets, Resources, and Equipment Cards (Items).

-All mentioned Master Data and MI Classes and Categories used in the example must be defined earlier.
+The example assumes that all relevant Master Data, as well as the required MI Classes and Categories, have been predefined.

-Company X – metal processing factory is organized as follows:
+The scenario focuses on Company X, a metal processing factory, structured as follows:

 | | Steps | Actions | Obligatory | Video |
 |--- | --- | --- | --- | --- |